 After the bonfire, and a glass of wine, we were planning our next trip.
+I even ended up doing it again the next year.
 I hope you enjoyed my experience hiking Katahdin over the Knife’s Edge – feel free to contact me for any further advice or questions!

 “It’s not the Mountain we conquer, but ourselves.”